Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

   the wider source-extraction investigation.

-Assistant-driven playback/audio tests for this work must remain muted unless sound is explicitly authorised; use `--ao none`, null/hash sinks or equivalent.
+Assistant-driven playback/audio tests for this work must remain muted unless sound is explicitly authorised.
+Use the sysaudio mock backend for callback/clock tests, or open real Sanctuary playback paused so the OSS/WASAPI/CoreAudio stream cannot consume programme PCM.

 ## Current SanctuaryPlayer follow-ups

-1. Replace the temporary video-only starvation clock with final media pacing once audio is present: audio-device progress should become the master clock and video should be scheduled/dropped against it.
-2. Add the real audio path, configuring/reconfiguring the sink from the decoder's authoritative AAC output parameters and establishing A/V sync.
-3. Wire media-relative HLS seeking (including `VideoSource::start_time`) rather than moving Sanctuary's presentation clock without moving the demuxer/decoder.
+1. Wire media-relative HLS seeking (including `VideoSource::start_time`) rather than moving Sanctuary's presentation clock without moving the demuxer/decoder.
+2. Add pitch-preserving audio time-stretch before re-enabling 0.25x-2.0x rates for real A/V sessions.
+3. Apply output-latency compensation from `oxideav-sysaudio::Stream::latency()` and add explicit output-device / channel-layout / downmix policy.
+4. Add an Android backend to `oxideav-sysaudio` (or another Sanctuary Android audio implementation) before enabling real A/V playback there.
-4. Expose useful rendition/quality selection and later ABR once the source layer can switch safely during playback.
+5. Expose useful rendition/quality selection and later ABR once the source layer can switch safely during playback.
-5. Consider eliminating the final GPU-local image copy in `vdpau-direct` only if wgpu can safely own/sample the externally-written image without weakening resource-state correctness.
+6. Consider eliminating the final GPU-local image copy in `vdpau-direct` only if wgpu can safely own/sample the externally-written image without weakening resource-state correctness.
-6. Extend HLS support for discontinuities, byte ranges, fMP4/MAP, encryption, live reload and other source shapes only as real inputs require them.
+7. Extend HLS support for discontinuities, byte ranges, fMP4/MAP, encryption, live reload and other source shapes only as real inputs require them.